If you’re feeling stressed about work or life, this blog post could help you out with some tips!

 Previous studies have even shown that this can help take off the pressure of what’s going on in your life by giving yourself time to think and breathe and “ground yourself.”

+Relaxing – Whether it be reading, gardening, or cooking.
 This can be a great way to spend time with loved ones as well.

 Laughter helps us relax, boosts our immune system, and improves cardiovascular function by increasing blood flow to the brain, heart, and other organs in our body.

 A current study found that this decreases overall levels of cortical (the hormone produced as part of our stress response) and increases our feelings of happiness.

-Ask someone for help -when you need it -sometimes, we don’t realize how much others care about us until we ask them for assistance.
-Getting it off your chest by talking about how you’re feeling with someone who cares.
+Ask someone for help – Sometimes, we don’t realize how much others care about us until we ask them for assistance.
+Another way to reduce stress is by getting it off your chest by talking about how you’re feeling with someone who cares.

 What is one tip from above that stands out as something worth trying for yourself?

-Always note, to remember when feeling overwhelmed or stressed, it’s always best to check-in with your doctor and get help from a medical practitioner.
-This helps you in having optimal health and happiness.
+Always note, that it’s important to remember when feeling overwhelmed or stressed, always check in with your doctor and get extra support if needed.

 Our web pages and blog posts provide general information for general purposes only and not to be used for any medical, legal or alternative health advice for any type of physical, mental health or financial concerns.